Marine Conservation Zones

 Representatives from different groups who have a stake in Devon’s seas – fisheries, divers, shipping companies and marine conservationists – were involved in creating the list of sites that should be protected from damaging activites: fourteen of them in Devon’s waters.

 Thanks to public support and campaigns, in 2013 the Government designated 27 MCZs – including four for Devon.
-Lundy, Torbay, and Tamar Estuary sites were designated, along with Skerries Bank and surrounds – an area to the south and west of Start Point.
+Lundy, Torbay, and Tamar Estuary sites were designated, along with Skerries Bank and surrounds – an area extending offshore both west and east of Start Point.

 In 2016, following another public consultation in which DWT campaigners took part, a further 23 sites were designated as MCZs.
 In Devon, two areas off the north coast were protected: Bideford to Foreland Point and Hartland Point to Tintagel.